 Risk Summary

 There are insufficient data to assess the presence of sapropterin in human milk and no data on the effects on milk production.
-In postmarketing pregnancy registries, a total of 16 women from both registries were identified as breastfeeding for a mean of 3.5 months.
+In postmarketing pregnancy registries, 13 infants were exposed to sapropterin through breastfeeding.
 No lactation-related safety concerns were reported in infants of mothers nursing during maternal treatment with sapropterin dihydrochloride.
+There are no data on the effects on milk production.
 Sapropterin is present in the milk of lactating rats following intravenous administration, but not following oral administration.

 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for sapropterin dihydrochloride and any potential adverse effects on the breastfed child from sapropterin dihydrochloride or from the underlying maternal condition.